Love Marriage (TV series)

 Love Marriage is a Hindi-language television series that aired on Zee TV channel in 2002.
 The series highlights the interesting relations in an urban society.
 The series is an Indian version of American television series Sex and the City.

 Synopsis

-A story told through 4 beautiful young women, who driven by circumstances, land up in Bombay in the hope of realising their dreams, "Love Marriage".
+A story told through 4 beautiful young women, who driven by circumstances, land in Bombay with the hope of realising their dreams, "Love Marriage".
 They start to live together making adjustments and compromises they hadn’t planned for.
 As they begin to settle, their professional lives take off in different directions.
 However, when the line between their professional and personal lives starts to blur, the real drama begins.